 Every project has some risks, but knowing what these risks are, and taking steps to lessen or mitigate the risk could mean the difference between a successful and an unsuccessful project.
 Every project is different, so it is important to assess each and every project.
 Risks will change during the course of the project so clients should reassess project risks at each stage of the project.

 Good project management and planning is essential, as is the selection of the right contractor.
 The ‘cheapest’ project often doesn’t deliver the desired results and usually isn’t the cheapest project at the end of the day.
 Clients need to have a better understanding of their project and ensure that it is actively managed to control the majority of risks.
 In some cases, projects can be overly risky, and the wise client will walk away and move onto another project, even if they’ve already incurred some costs on the project.

 Don’t let your project end badly because you didn’t anticipate the risks.
 Don’t let the obvious risks management trip your project up.

-What are the biggest risk management to construction projects?
+What is the biggest risk management in construction projects?

 Have you witnessed a construction project tripped up by risks that were obvious to most people and should have been anticipated by the client?
 I’m sure we’ve all witnessed clients selecting contractors who were clearly incapable of delivering the project!